 Particularly helpful, though, are business credit cards with 0% introductory APR periods.
 This means that cardholders get what amounts to an interest-free loan for the duration of introductory rate—and some cards offer periods of a year or more.
 That’s the length of many short-term loans, and no short-term loan can come close to free—even if that offer only applies for a limited time.

-Of the 0% APR cards, we love the American Express Blue Business Plus because of its 12-month 0% introductory APR period on both purchases and balance transfers.
+Of the 0% APR cards, we love the American Express Blue Business Plus because of its 12-month 0% introductory APR period.
 After the 12 months, a variable APR will set in according to your creditworthiness and the market Prime Rate, so you’ll want to check with the issuer for details.
-But that gives you more than a year to finance whatever you need to, plus plan to repay your balance at no cost.
+But that gives you more than a year to finance whatever you need to.

 (And, if you pay your bills on time, you can even improve your credit score.
 Nice.)